lightelligence-io/styles/docs/components/modals.md

 <fullscreen-modal></fullscreen-modal>

-If you want to disable the scrollability of the whole body you have to set the class `olt-modal--in-body-open` to the body element.
+If you want to disable the scrollability of the whole body you have to set the class `olt-modal--in-body-open` or `olt-modal--in-body-open-fullscreen` (for fullscreen modals) to the documentElement (html) element.

 ````html
 <section>